Skip to main content

 Porn and pruning

 Over time, the brain gets used to those connections being there, and it takes more and more porn to keep them strong.
-Soon, it seems porn is dominating our thoughts for most the day: When can I watch it again?
+Soon, it seems porn is dominating our thoughts for most of the day: When can I watch it again?
 What am I going to watch next?
-This makes it so when we try to stop watching porn, we can start to feel empty, anxious, and stressed.
-[4] Our brain has been customized to like–and even need–porn.
+This makes it so that when we try to stop watching porn, we can start to feel empty, anxious, and stressed.
+[4] Porn has customized our brain to like—and even need—it.

 But luckily for us, this process works both ways.